-To propose evidence-based recommendations for in- and outpatient care including care transitions, behavioral health, and specialty care to the full Bree Collaborative on:
+To propose evidence-based recommendations for in- and outpatient care including care transitions, behavioral health, and specialty care for suicide to the full Bree Collaborative on:

-- Screening for depression and suicidal ideation and patient risk formulation. - Suicidal ideation management and treatment to target. - Follow-up and support after a suicide attempt. - Implementation pathway(s) with process and patient outcome metrics. - Identifying other areas of focus or modifying areas, as needed.
+- Comprehensive prevention. - Assessment and recognizing risk factors. - Crisis response planning, management, and treatment of suicide risk. - Follow-up and support after a suicide attempt and/or support for suicide loss survivors after a death. - Addressing barriers to integrating recommendations. - Implementation pathway(s) with process and patient outcome metrics. - Identifying other areas of focus or modifying areas, as needed.